open-ebike/open-ebike.github.io/_posts/2025-10-01-deploy-to-firebase-hosting.md

 ## Address the issue with same-origin policy

 Calling the Bosch eBike System APIs https://api.bosch-ebike.com runs into the same issue we discussed in the previous post.

+---

-To address this in the next post we will implement a way to bypass it by using [Firebase Functions](https://firebase.google.com/docs/functions).
+To address this in [the next post](https://open-ebike.github.io/devlog/2025/10/02/use-firebase-functions-to-proxy-api-calls.html) we will implement a way to bypass it by using [Firebase Functions](https://firebase.google.com/docs/functions).